jacobfisher18/playlist_analyzer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Playlist Analyzer

-This project is meant to provide additional functionality regarding interacting with Spotify playlists.
-It's still a work in progress.
+This project allows users to search among all their tracks in all of their Spotify playlists.

 ### Running Locally